Search Marriage & Divorce Records, Warrants, State Records Free

 Source: California Department of Corrections and Rehabilitation5

-If that doesn’t turn up any results, Vinelink, a state-sponsored victim notification network, also allows people to search state inmates by name, case number, or ID number and the search reveals where the inmate is located, their mugshot, court hearings, release dates, and allows “custody status alerts” to be set.
+If that doesn’t turn up any results, VINELink, a state-sponsored victim notification network, also allows people to search state inmates by name, case number, or ID number and the search reveals where the inmate is located, their mugshot, court hearings, release dates, and allows “custody status alerts” to be set.

 Those in federal prison can be found using the Bureau of Prisons (BOP) Search Tool.
 Federal prisoners can be found using the link above and searched by first and last name or by their BOP Registry Number.